What is Turner syndrome (TS)?

 Physical features such as short stature and other characteristics may be the first indication of Turner syndrome.
 Female infants with TS may show certain features soon after birth, such as swollen hands or feet, or webbing of the skin on the neck.
 Parents may notice that their girl has stopped growing or is much shorter than her peers.
 The lack of breast development or menstrual periods at the time when most girls are going through puberty are other signs.
 A genetic test called a karyotype analysis is needed to definitely diagnose TS.
 The test will determine whether one of the X chromosomes is missing or partially missing.
 A small sample of blood is required for the karyotype test.

 Some women are not diagnosed with Turner syndrome until they reach adulthood.
-These women do go through puberty and have menstrual periods, but later on their periods cease or become irregular.
+These women do go through puberty and have menstrual periods, but are likely to have early ovarian failure.

 How is Turner syndrome treated?